siler23/MultiArchDockerKubernetes/docs/1-Official-Multiarch.md

 This section goes through the official docker repositories for building images and what multi-architecture images are and how to spot them.

 ## If Using Proxy
-If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your http_proxy, https_proxy, and no_proxy variables for your environment as specified there.
+If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your `http_proxy`, `https_proxy`, and `no_proxy` variables for your environment as specified there.
 Also note that for all docker run commands add the `-e` for each of the proxy environment variables as specified in that 0-ProxyPSA document.

 ## Official Repositories
 [Docker Official Repositories](https://docs.docker.com/docker-hub/official_repos/) are a special set of Docker repositories on DockerHub that host images for operating systems and base software that follow Dockerfile best practices and undergo regular security scans to allow them to serve as building blocks for your applications.
 These repositories are where you get the images to build your applications on top of.